-In May 2020, IAB Europe released a 'Guide to the Post Third-Party Cookie Era', to prepare brands, agencies, publishers and tech intermediaries for the much-anticipated post-thirdparty cookie advertising ecosystem.
-The guide, which had been developed by experts from IAB Europe's Programmatic Trading Committee (PTC), provided a level-setting background into the current use of digital advertising cookies, the contributing factors to their depletion and an overview of the alternative solutions that are currently available.
+In May 2020, IAB Europe released its initial 'Guide to the Post Third-Party Cookie Era', to prepare brands, agencies, publishers, and tech intermediaries for the much-anticipated post-third party cookie advertising ecosystem.
+The Guide, which had been developed by experts from the IAB Europe Programmatic Trading Committee (PTC), provided a level-setting background into the current use of digital advertising cookies, the contributing factors to their depletion, and an overview of the alternative solutions that are currently available.

-As solutions have evolved, the PTC has now updated the Guide to provide the latest information and guidance on market alternatives to third-party cookies.
-One year on from the announcement that third-party cookies would be depleted, this edition of the Guide will provide the most up to date answers to the following questions:
+As solutions have evolved, the PTC has sought to keep the Guide up to date to provide the latest information and guidance on market alternatives to third-party cookies.
+The first update was issued in February 2021 and this latest update provides the most up-to-date answers to the following questions: